jwilsson/spotify-web-api-php/method-reference/spotifywebapi.md

 * `$query` **string** - The term to search for.
 * `$type` **string\|array** - The type of item to search for.
 * `$options` **array\|object** - Optional.
 Options for the search.
     * string market Optional.
-A ISO 3166-1 alpha-2 country code.
-Limit the results to items that are playable in this market.
+Limit the results to items that are playable in this market, for example SE.
     * int limit Optional.
 Limit the number of items.
     * int offset Optional.
 Number of items to skip.